tde-nico/sql-exercises/README.md

+# sql-exercises

+Some exercises from https://youtu.be/p3qvj9hO_Bo and repo https://github.com/WebDevSimplified/Learn-SQL

 # Learn SQL
 If you haven't already make sure you watch [this video](https://youtu.be/p3qvj9hO_Bo) which will teach you all the basics of SQL in 60 minutes.